Welcome!

 I am a Senior Research Fellow in the MAGGI research group at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg.
 Previously, I was a Fulbright Schuman Visiting Research Fellow at the Kellogg Institute for International Studies at the University of Notre Dame and a postdoc at the University of Freiburg.

 I specialize in international relations and comparative foreign policy analysis.
 My research focuses on (1) the impact of polarization and populism on democracies' foreign policymaking; (2) resilience and transformation of Global Governance; and (3) international relations of East Asia and the Asia-Pacific.
 More generally, I am interested in how the interplay between domestic and international politics affects states' roles in the areas of security, trade, and democracy.
-Starting in April 2024, I will co-lead an interdisciplinary research project "In the Age of the Polycrisis: How complex crises emerge and how we can confront them", funded by the Heidelberger Academy of Science and Humanities.
+Since April 2024, I am leading an interdisciplinary research project "In the Age of the Polycrisis: How complex crises emerge and how we can confront them", funded by the Heidelberger Academy of Science and Humanities.

-I have published three books: U.S. Global Leadership Role and Domestic Polarization: A Role Theory Approach (Routledge), The Politics of Resilience and Transatlantic Order (co-edited with Sebastian Harnisch & Cameron Thies, Routledge), and National Role Conceptions in a New Millennium: Defining a Place in a Changing World (co-edited with Michael Grossman and Francis Shortgen, Routledge).
-My research has been published or is forthcoming in International Studies Review, Foreign Policy Analysis, International Politics, Journal of Global Security Studies, International Relations, India Review, and The Korean Journal of International Studies.
+I have published one monograph - U.S. Global Leadership Role and Domestic Polarization: A Role Theory Approach (2021, Routledge) - and five edited volumes, among them most recently International Organizations Amid Global Crises (co-edited with Diana Panke, Bristol University Press), Polarization & US Foreign Policy: When Politics crosses the Water’s Edge (co-edited with Jordan Tama, Palgrave Macmillan), and National Role Conceptions in a New Millennium: Defining a Place in a Changing World (co-edited with Michael Grossman and Francis Shortgen, Routledge).
+My research has been published or is forthcoming in The European Journal of International Relations, International Studies Review, Foreign Policy Analysis, International Politics, Journal of Global Security Studies, International Relations, and Globalizations.

 In addition to research, I teach courses about International Relations Theory, U.S. Foreign Policy, Conflict and Cooperation in the Asia-Pacific, Regional Governance, the European Union, Qualitative Methods, and Global Order.
-I taught at the Universities of Heidelberg and Freiburg, the German-Turkish University in Istanbul as well as the Graduate Institute in Geneva.
+I taught at the Universities of Heidelberg and Freiburg, the German-Turkish University in Istanbul, the European Business School as well as the Graduate Institute in Geneva.

 Max Planck Institute for Comparative Public Law and International Law